Please refer to the section on Financial Aid for more information, or address specific questions to the Office of Financial Aid.

 Summer Semesters and Academic Progress

 If a student receives notification of loss of financial aid eligibility at the end of the spring semester, the student has the right to submit an appeal to the Office of Student Financial Services for review of academic standing.
 If the appeal is approved, continuation of financial aid eligibility will remain allowing the student to enroll in coursework for the upcoming semester.
 Annual limits and requirements for awards still impact a student’s ability to receive funding and an approved appeal does not automatically enable a student to receive aid in the summer if all funding has already been exhausted for that academic year.
 If the appeal is denied, any already awarded FSA funds for any upcoming or current semesters or terms will be removed making the student financially liable for tuition and fees for the summer term if enrolled.
 Due to the timing of summer courses and the completion of the SAP review there may be instances where aid was awarded and disbursed for summer prior to being aware of the failure to meet SAP requirements.
-If this occurs, funding will need to be returned without an approved appeal and the student will be liable for all fees.
+If this occurs, funding will need to be returned without an approved appeal and the student will be fee liable.

 Your Right to Financial Aid Appeal

-Should an appeal request be approved, the student will be placed on financial aid probation and may receive financial aid on a probationary status as described in the appeal response.
+Should an appeal request be approved, the student will be placed on financial aid probation for one semester and may receive financial aid on a probationary status as described in the appeal response.
 Any appeal conditions will be outlined in the response and may include an ongoing academic plan or timeframe for which a student must meet certain requirements in order to continue to receive financial aid.
 If a student fails to make satisfactory academic progress during the period of financial aid probation as assigned, and/or fails to meet correct academic deficiencies within the prescribed time, that student will be then notified by Student Financial Services of his or her loss of financial aid eligibility, and the loss cannot be appealed again without there being new and extenuating circumstances for consideration.

 (NOTE: State programs have separate Academic Progress Requirements.)

-Financial Aid Probation for Graduate Students
+Academic Probation and Financial Aid Eligibility for Graduate Students

 The term “Academic Progress Standards” defines a minimum standard of progress that the University expects graduate students to achieve as they work toward their educational goals.
 A satisfactory level of academic achievement is determined on the basis of the student’s cumulative grade point average calculated on the basis of all graduate work attempted.